SoftCircuits/CsvParser/ReadMe.md

 ## Overview

-CsvParser is a .NET library that makes it easy to work with comma-separated-values (CSV) files (or files with other delimiters).
-It includes basic classes to read and write CSV columns, and also higher level classes that can automatically map your class properties to CSV columns.
+CsvParser is a .NET library that makes it easy to work with comma-separated-values (CSV) files.
+Since the delimiter is customizable, it can actually be used to work with files with any delimiter).
+CsvParser includes basic classes to read and write CSV data, and also higher level classes that can automatically map your class properties to CSV columns.
 The library correctly handles column values that contain embedded commas, quotes or other special characters.
 It even supports column values that span multiple lines.
 CsvParser is very efficient and is designed to handle large data files without loading everything into memory.
-This library averages about 4 times faster than CsvHelper.
+This library averages nearly 4 times faster than the popular CsvHelper.

-In addition, the library's behavior can be customized.
-For example, you can change the column delimiter to another character (like the tab character, for example), change the quote character, customize how blank lines are handled, etc.

 ## CsvWriter and CsvReader Classes